br3ndonland/udacity-google/es6/es6-3-built-ins.md

 >
 > As you can see, there are a lot of traps that let the proxy manage how it handles calls back and forth to the proxied object.

-### 8.22.
+### 3.22.
 Proxies vs. ES5 Getter/Setter

 > Initially, it can be a bit unclear as to why proxies are all that beneficial when there are already getter and setter methods provided in ES5.
-With ES5's getter and setter methods, you need to know _before hand_ the properties that are going to be get/set:
+With ES5's getter and setter methods, you need to know _beforehand_ the properties that are going to be get/set:
 >
 > ```js
 > var obj = {